geotaylo/lightcurves/README.md

 About files:
 * filters.py reads wavelength/transmission files for SkyMapper and Kepler filters, and create and registers bandpasses for use in SNCosmo   code.
 It's currently designed to work only for the following filters:
   - 'Kepler2cut', where cut refers to the upper wavelength limit being reduced from 9500Å to 9200Å in order to fit in SALT2 model's           wavelength range.
+NOTE that this cut currently needs to be performed manually in the ascii file, if using updated filter sets.
   - 'SkyMapperg'
   - 'SkyMapperi'
   - 'SkyMapperr'